jdede/WarnAttachment/README.md

 ==============

-This Thunderbird extension warnst against potential malicious attachments like docx and xlsx files.
+This Thunderbird extension warnst against potential malicious attachments like docm and xlsm files.
 A set of highly risky attachments are blocked (cmd, exe etc.).
 See corresponding section in this document for an overview of file extensions.